 The Zanesville Museum of Art ignites human imagination and understanding through the visual arts.
 Furthermore, its permanent collection, facilities, exhibitions, and public programs enhance the cultural life of the community and preserve its heritage.

-- Bachelor’s degree in History, Art History, Museum Studies, or related field.
+- Bachelor’s degree in Art or related field preferred.

 About The Zanesville Museum of Art